bridgecrew-perf6/MediaWiki-Deployment-Automation/README.md

 Requirement:
 ------------
-1. Database: In this we used mariadb
+1. Database: Used mariadb
-2. Apache: This is used for Running the Mediawiki server
+2. Apache: Used for Running the Mediawiki server
 3. PHP: For running mediawiki application and it should be (>= 5.5)
 4. Mediawiki: MediaWiki is a free and open-source wiki application written in PHP